(Full time) 2023 start

 Interviews

-If shortlisted, you'll receive a written invitation from the School to attend a selection event on a specific time and date.
+Shortlised applicants will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
-If you don't notify us and don't attend a selection event, your application will be rejected.
+Candidates who don't notify us and don't attend a selection event will be rejected.

 Career opportunities